DwayneWilliams3372/Group10devops/CODE_OF_CONDUCT.md

 ---

 **Remember:** We're all in this together.
-Let's make this project something we're proud of - not just because of the grade, but because of how we worked as a team.
+Let's make this project something we're proud of - not just because of the grade, but because of how we worked as a Team.